ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 shuffling the examples of the loaded files.
 The parameter --num_load_files_training sets the number of files that will be loaded and shuffled.
 The higher the value, the higher RAM usage.

-This is an example of a command for training a small model taking into all the described improvements into account.
+This is an example of a command for training a small model taking into account all the described improvements.
 ```
 python train.py --train_new
 --train_dir tedd1007\training_data\train